Big Data Privacy

 The new policy raises an ethical dilemma.
 For example, does a criminal have the right to be forgotten?
 Critics say that some information is in the public interest regardless of the affected person’s thoughts and should remain online.
 Until we get a serious test case we won’t know how robust the European Court’s policy really is.

 What do you think?
 Is big data privacy an important issue?
 Is the American or the European method the better solution?
-Let us know in the comments below.

 By Daniel Price